wingraptor/super-sycamore/content/posts/permaculture-backyard-transformation-part-1.md

 All in all, this backyard space will be transformed using permaculture and other agricultural techniques in order to improve yield, aesthetics ✨✨ and to act as a showcase of techniques which persons can apply to their own spaces.

-Stay tuned for part 2 of this series where we discuss how we plan to transform this space.
+Stay tuned for part 2 of this series where we discuss how we plan to transform this space.🙌